rongni/astronomy_lover/cs242sp21-rni4-zehuac2-proposal.md

     - Assume the information provided by those three APIs are all we can obtain

 ## Brief Timeline
-- Week 1: Create a List view and gallery view
+- Week 1: Create a List view, gallery view
 - Week 2: Create backend for user and collection database
 - Week 3: Create frontend for user and collection database
 - Week 4: Add important message page and make the web more attractive